 MORE COVERS >>

-The Death of Grass re-examines the ethical consequences of crop failure and global famine explored by J J Connington in Nordenholt's Million, although the two books soon part company, with Christopher's descending into cold-blooded murder.
+The Death of Grass re-examines the ethical consequences of crop failure and global famine explored by J J Connington in « Nordenholt's Million » although the stories soon part company, with Christopher's descending into cold-blooded murder.

 JOHN WYNDHAM The Chrysalids, 1958 The Chrysalids (1308) by John Wyndham